sinelaw/xml-to-json/README.md

 A few simple tests have shown this to be at least twice as fast as [jsonml's xlst-based converter](http://www.jsonml.org/xml/) (however, the outputs are not similar, as stated above).

 Currently the program processes files serially.
 If run in parallel on many small XML files (<5MB) the performance becomes cpu-bound and processing may be *much* faster, depending on the architecture.
+A simple test showed performance of about 5MB / sec (on the same core-i5).